apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 Reindexing of existing indexes is required in the following scenarios:

-* Incompatible changes in the index definition -
-  For example adding properties to the index which is already present in repository.
+* Incompatible changes in the index definition - Needed after adding a property to an index definition, if content nodes with this property are already present.
-* Corrupted Index - If the index is corrupt and `AsyncIndexUpdate` run fails with an exception pointing to index being corrupt.
+* Corrupted Index - If the index is corrupt, and `AsyncIndexUpdate` run fails with an exception pointing to index being corrupt.

 Reindexing does not resolve other problems, such that queries not returning data.